-A recent analysis finds that IMH outperforms the Metropolis-adjusted Langevin algorithm (MALA) on a 50D Gaussian process, a 2D multimodal target, and a multimodal lattice field theory target~\citep{brofos_adaptation_2022}.
+A recent analysis finds that IMH outperforms the classic Metropolis-adjusted Langevin algorithm (MALA) on a 50D Gaussian process, a 2D multimodal target, and a multimodal lattice field theory target~\citep{brofos_adaptation_2022}.
 Other works also find that IMH improves upon MCMC in field theory analyses~\citep{albergo_flow-based_2019, del_debbio_efficient_2021}, with \cite{abbott_aspects_2023} noting that scaling and scalability are affected by the choice of sampler hyperparameters, NF architecture, and NF hyperparameters.
-However, numerical experiments in these works mainly consider field theory examples and use at most a few NF architectures.
-Furthermore, they focus on multimodal distributions, whereas IMH could also be applied to other targets. \cite{hoffman_neutra-lizing_2019} state that sampling quality in \neutramcmc depends on the NF fit and that poor fits could lead to slow mixing in the tails, but only consider the IAF architecture without investigating sensitivity to hyperparameters or other architectures. \cite{samsonov_local-global_2024} show that interleaving MALA with \realnvp jumps explores a 50D multimodal target and a 128D latent space of a generative adversarial network target better than either sampler alone.
+However, numerical experiments in these works mainly consider field theory examples and use a few NF architectures at most.
+Furthermore, they focus on multimodal distributions, whereas IMH could also be applied to other targets.
+We note that~\cite{grenioux_sampling_2023} derive mixing time bounds for IMH with an isotropic Gaussian proposal, which suggest worse performance in sampling log-concave (a subset of unimodal) distributions than MCMC without NFs.
+We complement these findings by empirically investigating IMH performance with NFs, which do not generally attain an isotropic Gaussian fit, thus also making our experiments on unimodal targets relevant. \cite{hoffman_neutra-lizing_2019} state that sampling quality in \neutramcmc depends on the NF fit and that poor fits could lead to slow mixing in the tails, but only consider the IAF architecture without investigating sensitivity to hyperparameters or other architectures. \cite{samsonov_local-global_2024} show that interleaving MALA with \realnvp jumps explores a 50D multimodal target and a 128D latent space of a generative adversarial network target better than either sampler alone.
 Their approach outperforms the no-U-turn sampler~\citep[NUTS]{hoffman_no-u-turn_2011} on the funnel and Rosenbrock distributions in low-to-moderate dimensions but performs worse in high dimensions.